luno/moonbeam/docs/spec.md

 Payments are sent over the channel in real time but the channel is only finalized some time in the future.
 Any number of events could occur after the channel is open that could disrupt the final closure.
-For example, a blockchain fork could render the closure transaction invalid.
+For example, a blockchain fork could render the closure transaction invalid, or changes to mempool acceptance rules could disrupt closure transactions.

 ## Recommended parameters